Private Matchings and Allocations: Lower Bounds

 Note that changing a bit in $D$ changes a single bidder's valuation.
 Also note that the spy bidders' valuations do not depend on $D$.
 Hence, by joint differential privacy of $\cM$, the function that maps the above market through $\cM$ to the allocation of just the spy bidders is $(\epsilon, \delta)$-differentially private with respect to an entry change in $D$.

 We will describe how to guess $\hat{D}$ based on just the spy bidders' joint view, i.e., the goods they are assigned.
-This reconstruction procedure will then be $(\epsilon, \delta)$-differentially private, and we can apply \Cref{thm:reconstruction} to lower bound the error of $\cM$ .
+This reconstruction procedure will then be $(\epsilon, \delta)$-differentially private, and we can apply \cref{thm:reconstruction} to lower bound the error of $\cM$ .
 For every bit $i \in [k]$, let $\hat{D}_i$ be $1$ if the spy bidders in gadget $i$ are all assigned to $\mathbf{0}_i$, $0$ if the spy bidders in gadget $i$ are all assigned to $\mathbf{1}_i$, and uniformly random otherwise.

 We'll say that a gadget {\em agrees} if the spy bidders and real bidder prefer the same good.
 Gadgets that don't agree, {\em disagree}.
 Let $w$ be the number of gadgets that agree.
-By construction, gadgets agree independently at random with probability $1/2$.
+By construction, gadgets agree independently with probability $1/2$ each.
 Hence, Hoeffding's inequality gives